 Release Date: January 31, 2020

 This is one of the best celebrity documentaries on Netflix.
 It is based on the life and career of popular singer and songwriter Taylor Swift.
-It depicts how tough it is to record music and the difficulties that celebrities endure such as depression, toxic social media culture, media scrutiny, etc. Swift is depicted in the film in an unvarnished and emotionally honest light.
+It depicts how tough it is to record music and the difficulties that celebrities endure, such as depression, toxic social media culture, media scrutiny, etc. Swift is depicted in the film in an unvarnished and emotionally honest light.
 One can see glimpses of many unseen incidents from her life and work in the film.

 Release Date: September 30, 2020

 This is an American crime documentary film directed by Jenny Popplewell.
-The film portrays the Watts family murder tragedy which happened in Frederick, Colorado in 2018.
+The film portrays the Watts family murder tragedy in Frederick, Colorado, in 2018.
 It depicts the events using archived materials such as social media posts, police enforcement records, text messages, and home video footage.
 This documentary covers the disappearance of Shanann Watts and her children, as well as the horrible events that followed, using real, firsthand footage.
 The film has an IMDb rating of 7.2/10.

 Release Date: September 4, 2020